bokix/share88/README.md

-# share with chrome extension
+# share with chrome extension。
 This is a plugin of google chrome to share infomation to your social account.